GL-Li/vimwiki/docker_kubernetes.md

             - `$ docker run -v shared_volume:/input_data --name container1  image1`
             - `$ docker run -v shared_volume:/output_data --name container2 image2`
         - portable to other host computers comparing to bind mounts.
-        - can only be created with `docker run -v abcdefg:/container/dir` command, where volume name abcdefg is a string, not a path.
+        - can be created with `docker run -v abcdefg:/container/dir` command, where volume name abcdefg is a string, not a path.
+        - `docker volume create` can create a named volume with configurations, for example, to use network storage.

 **bind mounts** is managed by user
     - Good to share with other applications on the host